kedio-labs/olaki/README.md

 ## Architecture overview

-Olaki comprises a Node.js app that fetches data from codebases or websites of known alternative OSes for Android.
+Olaki comprises a Node.js app written in TypeScript that fetches data from codebases or websites of known alternative OSes for Android.

 Data collected for each alternative OS is stored in a Map data structure.
 - Map key: unique Android phone codename